LightSystem/documentation/content/applications/finance/fiscal_localizations/italy.rst

 Entrate)` instead.
 There are different types:

 - | :guilabel:`Internal Reverse Charge` (for domestic sales)
-  | The VAT responsability is shifted to the buyer for certain categories of products and services
+  | The VAT responsibility is shifted to the buyer for certain categories of products and services
     where the risk of tax evasion is higher.
 - | :guilabel:`External Reverse Charge` (for intra-EU sales)
   | VAT is due in the country of the delivery or in the country where the service is performed.
+When
-    When the buyer is itself an Italian business, then the EU offers a mechanism that allows the seller to transfer his responsibility to the buyer.
+    the buyer is itself an Italian business, then the EU offers a mechanism that allows the seller to transfer his responsibility to the buyer.

 Invoices
 --------